[00:00 – 00:25]

-I work in the disability Tech space and so I’m constantly surrounded by this excited energy but I also know that when I step out of my work bubble and I chat with people that aren’t working in this space they’re kind of like wow that’s great what a what a niche I never knew that existed and I go well your phone exists your laptop exists the internet exists and that started from this really cool place of people with lived experience of disability innovating and designing and creating solutions that are part of everybody’s day-to-day life which is what you talk about when you say inclusive design is better for everyone if we’re thinking big and bold here when we look to the future of climate change and how that really involves people with disabilities what are some of the things that you think technology could help with if we’re dreaming big?
+I work in the disability tech space and so I’m constantly surrounded by this excited energy.
+But I also know that when I step out of my work bubble and I chat with people that aren’t working in this space they’re kind of like, ‘Wow that’s great.
+What a niche, I never knew that existed’.
+And I go well your phone exists, your laptop exists, the internet exists and that started from this really cool place of people with lived experience of disability innovating and designing and creating solutions that are part of everybody’s day-to-day life.
+Which is what you talk about when you say inclusive design is better for everyone.
+If we’re thinking big and bold here, when we look to the future of climate change and how that really involves people with disabilities, what are some of the things that you think technology could help with if we’re dreaming big?

 [11:50 – 15:49] Sébastien

 If you don’t mind I’ll start with with a story.

 Which is that you know I started by saying that I ended up working on disability and climate change because I realized I was intolerant to heat, but the story doesn’t end there.